 Mission: Fallon medical complex, in its innovative pursuit of friends healing friends, provides comfort, compassion, and excellence in the promotion of quality of life to all individuals.

-fmc community clinic (rural health clinic) operates under the same mission as fmc by providing family health care in the form of over 10,000 patient visits per year.
+fmc community clinic (rural health clinic) operates under the same mission as fmc by providing family health care to over 8,400 patient visits per year.
 The four providers (two physicians and two mid levels) also provide er coverage 24 hours, 7 days a week.